| AVOIDING THE TRIGGERS

 stories are a powerful tool for incorporating a new activity

+into a child's routine.
 A wall chart is another visual strategy for this.

 Pictures tell the child what is going to happen during the day or